miguelsuredasuau/anlakdatawrapper/services/frontend/README.md

 <p>{__('team / invite / intro')}</p>
 ```

-### Plugins!
+## Plugins!

-Plugins can now hook into the frontend service and add their own views.
-To do so a plugin needs to do two things: provide a `frontend.cjs` that acts as hapi plugin interface (similar to our api plugins), and store Svelte views into `src/frontend/views/`.
+Plugins can hook into the frontend service and add their own views or view components.
+To do so a plugin needs to do two things: provide a `frontend.js` (or `frontend.cjs`, the plugin `package.json` has `type` set to `module`) that acts as hapi plugin interface (similar to our api plugins), and store Svelte views into `src/frontend/views/`.

 Example plugin `frontend.cjs`